(a) An applicant for an auctioneer license shall:

-The commissioner shall, within thirty days after the receipt of an application, notify the applicant of his or her eligibility to be examined at the next regularly scheduled examination, as well as the date of the examination.
+(b) The commissioner shall, within thirty days after the receipt of an application, notify the applicant of his or her eligibility to be examined at the next regularly scheduled examination, as well as the date of the examination.

-In the event the license is denied, the commissioner shall refund the license fee submitted with the application to the applicant.
+(c) If the license is denied, the commissioner shall refund the license fee submitted with the application to the applicant.

-Licenses issued expire on the thirty-first day of December of each year but are renewable upon the payment of the annual license fee within sixty days of the expiration date.
-Renewals received more than sixty days after the expiration date are subject to a late renewal fee of twenty-five dollars in addition to the annual renewal fee.
+(d) All licenses expire on December 31 of each year.
+A license may be renewed upon the payment of the annual renewal fee within sixty days of the expiration date.
+Renewals received more than sixty days after the expiration date are subject to a late renewal fee in addition to the annual renewal fee.

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2016 Regular Session

-The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
+The West Virginia Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.